YOUR PROFESSION and YOU – FAQs

 No. Beginning with an investigation through imposition of any disciplinary action for a violation of the Licensure Code of Professional Conduct, educators are entitled to all due process rights afforded them under Chapter 33 and Chapter 119 of the Ohio Revised Code,and Chapter 3301 of the Ohio Administrative Code.

 Yes.
 Ohio’s Ethics Law details ethical standards for public officials and employees and works in conjunction with the Licensure Code of Professional Conduct.
-If you have questions regarding the Ethics Law and its impact on licensed educators, please contact the Ohio Ethics Commission at (614) 466-7090 or at their Web site: http://www.ethics.ohio.gov/
+If you have questions regarding the Ethics Law and its impact on licensed educators, please contact the Ohio Ethics Commission at (614) 466-7090 or at their web site: https://ethics.ohio.gov/education/factsheets/PublicSchoolsEthicsToolkit.pdf

-For more information regarding the Code of Professional Conduct or to report a violation, please contact the Office of Professional Conduct at email@example.com or toll free at 1-877-644-6338.
+For more information regarding the Code of Professional Conduct or to report a violation, please contact the Office of Professional Conduct at email@example.com or toll-free at 1-877-644-6338.
+We also recommended contacting your LRC for potential OEA training opportunities.

 YOUR ASSOCIATION and YOU – FAQs